tfjmp/website/content/home/phd.md

 contacting me.

 **I will particularly focus on students interested in provenance-based intrusion detection and ready to start in September 2024.**
 {{% /callout %}}

+{{% callout note %}}
+**If you are enrolled in a PhD program outside of UBC** and are considering joining my lab as a **Visiting International Research Student**.
+Please, review carefully the information provided on [UBC website](https://vancouver.calendar.ubc.ca/faculties-colleges-and-schools/faculty-graduate-and-postdoctoral-studies/classification-students/visiting-graduate-student) before contacting me.
+Ensure you have discussed with your home institution and supervisor first.
+{{% /callout %}}

 I am looking to work with students from all background (first generation students, and students from underrepresented and marginalized groups are encouraged to apply).